vvHacker007/Calculator/README.md

 # GUI-Standard-Calculator
-In this project we would be using the python library Tkinter to create a GUI Calculator to perform several basic functions which a standard calculator can execute.
+The project is about a standard GUI Calculator which is made using the python library Tkinter.
+It is capable of performing functions which a standard calculator can execute.
+It performs functions like adding,subtracting,multiplying ,dividing,squaring a number, taking a percentage and taking the inverse of a number.